Introduction

 - Sending Alerts to other User Workstations with useful information that they need to know about, immediately after processing activities take place on one side of the User Groups.

-- How many users are currently online with a particular database and how to communicate with them by sending Alerts to their Workstations?
+- How many users are currently online using a particular database, and how to communicate with them by sending Alerts to their Workstations?

 - Send E-Mails to remote Users with attachments of important Reports in Snapshot Format.